-Ex gratia, hierarchical, mandatory (Rapo)
+Ex gratia, hierarchical and mandatory prior administrative appeal (Rapo)

-Verified 10 February 2021 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 21 May 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 Ex gratia appeal